nataliegnelson/P4/content/project/project6.md

 date = "2018-01-01"

 # Project title.
-title = "Analysis and interpretation for agricultural wastewater treatment data"
+title = "Analysis and interpretation of agricultural wastewater treatment data"

 # Project summary to display on homepage.
 summary = ""